-<tql name="SM Cost to CostCategory with Ownership" xslFile="cost_to_costcategory_population.xslt"> retrieveKeysQueryName="Retrievecirelationship1to1KeysListRequest"
+''' <tql name="SM Cost to CostCategory with Ownership" xslFile="cost to costcategory population.xslt"> <request type="Retrieve" dataType="relationship" retrieveKeysQueryName="Retrievecirelationship1to1KeysListRequest" retrieveListQueryName="Retrievecirelationship1to1ListRequest" basicQueryCondition="upstreamci.type="cost" and downstreamci.type="costcategory" and relationship.subtype=" Ownership" " fullQueryCondition="status~="Removed"" changedCreationQueryCondition="create.datetime>'{fromDate}' and status~="Removed"" changedUpdateQueryCondition="created.datetime<='{fromDate}' and update.datetime>'{fromDate}' and status~="Removed"" changedDeletionQueryCondition="update.datetime>'{fromDate}' and status="Removed""/> </tql> '''

-<request type="Retrieve" dataType="relationship"

-retrieveListQueryName="Retrievecirelationship1to1ListRequest"

-'''

-basicQueryCondition="upstreamci.type="cost" and

-downstreamci.type="costcategory" and

-relationship.subtype="Ownership""

-'''

-fullQueryCondition="status~="Removed""

-'''

-changedCreationQueryCondition="create.datetime>'{fromDate}' and

-status~="Removed""

-'''

-''' changedUpdateQueryCondition="created.datetime<='{fromDate}' and update.datetime>'{fromDate}' and status~="Removed"" '''

-'''

-changedDeletionQueryCondition="update.datetime>'{fromDate}' and

-status="Removed""/>

-'''

-5 Save the population configuration file.
+5. Save the population configuration file.

-When you create/edit and then save a configuration file in Adapter Management, UCMDB automatically restarts the adapter with the new configuration file.
+Note: When you create/edit and then save a configuration file in Adapter Management, UCMDB automatically restarts the adapter with the new configuration file.

 Now the relationship type is added to the integration for population.
 Next, you need to add the relationship TQL name you specified in the population configuration file (in this example, SM Cost to CostCategory with Ownership) to a relationship population job, so that the integration can populate this type of relationships to UCMDB.
-See Figure 36 and also Add custom TQL queries to integration population jobs on page 173.
+See the following figure and also "How to Add Custom TQL Queries to Integration Population Jobs" on page 204.

-Figure 36 Add a new relationship TQL name to a relationship population job
+Refer to the following screenshot to add a new relationship TQL name to a relationship population job: